The Prince of Peace — Isaiah 9:6

 4.2 — “El Gibbor” — Does It Mean “Mighty God”?

-The Hebrew word El (Strong’s H410) does not always mean “God.”
+Trinitarians focus heavily on the phrase El Gibbor.
+They translate it “Mighty God” and say this proves the child is deity.
+But the Hebrew word El (Strong’s H410) does not always mean “God.”
 It has a range of meanings: mighty one, hero, man of rank, ruler, angel, or God.
 Context decides which meaning applies.

 4.3 — “Everlasting Father” — The Trinitarian Trap

 This title creates an unsolvable problem for Trinitarian theology.
+Here is why.
 Trinitarians believe the Son is not the Father.
 They are two separate persons.
 If the titles in Isaiah 9:6 describe the child, then the child is being called “The Father.”
 But Trinitarians say the child (Yahushua) is not the Father.
 This is a direct contradiction.

 4.4 — The Child Is Most Likely Hezekiah